West Virginia's Huff played to win

-Sam Huff died last week.
+Sam Huff died recently.
 If that name means nothing to you, then you’re not of a certain age.

 The son of a West Virginia coal miner, Huff was a bruising, All-American line backer at West Virginia University in the 1950s.
 He played professionally with the New York (football) Giants and the Washington (excuse me) Redskins.
 He was inducted into the pro football Hall of Fame in 1982.